Postdoctoral Research Fellow

 About the job

-We are seeking an ambitious and creative Postdoctoral Research Fellow to contribute to innovative studies in cancer epidemiology.
-Within the group of Dr Gordon (Gordie) Watt, the selected candidate will carry out projects focused on the relationship between autoimmunity, cancer, and the late effects of cancer treatment.
-The postdoc will have the opportunity to collaborate with researchers of various disciplines at the NKI and beyond.
+We are seeking two ambitious and creative Postdoctoral Research Fellows to contribute to innovative studies in the genetic epidemiology of cancer.
+Within the group of Dr Gordon (Gordie) Watt, the selected candidate will carry out projects focused on the relationship between cancer, cancer treatment and the late effects of cancer treatment.
+As a postdoc you will also have the opportunity to collaborate with researchers of various disciplines at the NKI and beyond.

-This position is funded by the European Research Council Starting Grant, “Immuno-SBC” (PI: G. Watt).
-As part of this study, you will use data from large cohorts of cancer survivors in the Netherlands and beyond to understand the relationship between autoimmunity, cancer therapy, and subsequent breast cancer risk.
-You will establish population-based linkages, develop analytic tools for genetic data, and contribute to statistical modelling.
-In addition to pre-specified work outlined in the Starting Grant, you will have the opportunity to develop related, independent lines of research in preparation for a tenure-track research position.
+These positions are funded by two grants from the European Union and from KWF, the Netherlands Cancer Society.
+The selected candidates will use data from large cohorts of cancer survivors in the Netherlands and beyond to understand the relationship between cancer risk, cancer therapy, and late effects of cancer therapy.
+You will establish population-based linkages, analyze genetic data from multiple sources, and contribute to statistical modelling.
+In addition to pre-specified work outlined in funded grants, you will have the opportunity to develop related, independent lines of research in preparation for a tenure-track research position.
 To that end, you will also supervise PhD and Master students, develop grant proposals, and make valuable contributions to the academic community.

 As a postdoc at the Netherlands Cancer Institute, you will: